-Throughout the program, we were given Career Support in the form of resume writing, crafting our elevator pitching, learning how to apply for jobs, and gaining exposure to a variety of companies and hiring managers.
-Our class interacted with data scientists from around Toronto and took field trips to startups as well as large corporations.
+Throughout the program, we were given career support in the form of resume writing, crafting our elevator pitching, learning how to apply for jobs, and gaining exposure to a variety of companies and hiring managers.
+Our class interacted with Data Scientists and took field trips to startups as well as large corporations.
 This gave us the opportunity to learn what it was like to work at a variety of environments and help us understand what types of roles we wanted to pursue after graduation.

 Has BrainStation influenced the way you view digital skills and professional development?
 How so?

 One of the biggest takeaways from BrainStation was that the only thing constant about technology is change.
 New technologies are released everyday, and in order to grow, it is critical to continue to learn new skills.
 My experience at BrainStation reminded me that I am a lifelong learner and it is critical to stay current and push your boundaries.

 What are your next steps now that you’ve graduated from the bootcamp?

 After graduating from the program I actively interviewed for a variety of data scientist roles.
 I was very fortunate to land a position with a global asset management firm in my hometown of Nashville, Tennessee as a Data Analyst and BI Engineer.
 I’m enjoying this new role and am so thankful for everything I learned at BrainStation.